Greta Van Fleet: Formation and early years (2012–2015)

-The band was formed in Frankenmuth, Michigan, in 2012 by twin brothers Josh and Jake Kiszka, their younger brother Sam, and Kyle Hauck.
-Creating a band had always been Jake Kiszkas's dream, and he joined his high school band to further goal, where he eventually met Hauck, where he recruited him to start the band.
-Practicing music together in the Kiszka's family garage lead to the two eventually recruiting their brother's Josh and Sam to participate and later form the band.
-The band name was created when Kyle Hauck heard a relative mention Gretna Van Fleet, a resident of Frankenmuth; their use of the variation on her name was done with her (subsequent) blessing.
+The band was formed in 2012 in Frankenmuth, Michigan by twin brothers Josh and Jake Kiszka, their younger brother Sam, and Kyle Hauck.
+Creating a band had always been Jake Kiszka's dream; he joined his high school band to further that goal, where he eventually met Hauck.
+Practicing music together in the Kiszka's family garage led to recruiting brothers Josh and Sam to play, and later to form the band.
+The band name was created when Hauck heard a relative mention Gretna Van Fleet, a resident of Frankenmuth; their use of the variation on her name was done with her (subsequent) blessing.
 Van Fleet also stated in a later interview that while the band's music is not her type, she supports the band and thinks they are very talented.

-At the time Hauck was the drummer, the band recorded three songs: "Cloud Train", "Highway Tune" and "Standing On".
-Hauck was forced to leave the band in October 2013 and was replaced as drummer by the brothers' good friend Danny Wagner the same year.
+With Hauck as drummer, the band recorded three songs: "Cloud Train", "Highway Tune" and "Standing On".
+Hauck was replaced by the brothers' good friend Danny Wagner in 2013.
 The initial guitar riff for "Highway Tune" was cited by guitarist Jake Kiszka as being written as early as 2010.
-The song was re released as a single in March 2017.
+The song was released as a single in March 2017.
 On February 28, 2014, a live EP was recorded in one take and released on June 7, 2014.
 In March 2014, their song "Standing On" was featured in 2014 Chevy Equinox advertisements in the Detroit area.
 "Standing On" is one of several songs, along with "By the Riverside", "Cloud Train", "Down to the River", "Motown Funk No. 4", "Sing in the Rain", "Thunder Stomp", "Occidentali", and "Written in Gold", that were previously released but are currently unavailable.